 When an inheritance comes from a foreign person or trust, it doesn’t concern the IRS.
 Because of that, the IRS won’t tax it, especially if the funds remain overseas.
 That being said, failure to report a foreign inheritance correctly can result in substantial fines that are otherwise avoidable with the help of an experienced professional, like the CPAs for American expatriates at US Tax Help.

 Understanding why and how to report your foreign inheritance to the IRS can protect you from incurring high fines.
 For each month that you fail to file Form 3520, you can be fined 5% of the total inheritance amount.
 You can face penalties for failure to file IRS Form 8938 and FinCEN Forms 114 and 104 as well.
 These penalties can result in a massive financial headache.
 Because there are so many intricacies in the U.S. Tax Code, it can be difficult for American residents to understand.
 It only becomes more confusing when you move abroad, as additional requirements now pertain to you as an expatriate.
 Knowing how to report your foreign inheritance to the IRS can save you time and money.

 Experienced International Tax Accountants Available for Help with Foreign Inheritances

 When it comes time to file all the forms related to a foreign inheritance, it’s important that no mistakes be made, because the IRS can impose steep penalties on those who fail to comply with their rules.
 If you or someone you know has recently received a foreign inheritance or is likely to receive one soon, know that international tax accountant Ted Kleinman, CPA, has more than 30 years of experience handling issues like yours for U.S. taxpayers and American expats living abroad.
-To learn more about how Ted and the team at US Tax Help can assist you, visit us online or call (541) 362-9127 today.
+To learn more about how the CPAs for American expatriates at US Tax Help can assist you, visit us online or call (541) 362-9127 today.